 The means of acquiring the competencies described in this document can include formal instruction, supervised clinical experience and individual study.
 Ideally it should include all three.
 The competencies and standards presented in this document are not intended to be a comprehensive outline for the structure of a curriculum or of an assessment tool but rather guidelines to assist those who are developing curricula and certification processes.
 Taken together, they are meant to be an expression of what the community holds as the core skills, attitudes and knowledge required to practice homeopathy effectively.

 The ultimate objective of a homeopathic education course is to enable graduates to develop as autonomous and competent homeopaths.
-The education needs to be sufficiently to enable graduates to attain the competencies outlined in this document.
+The education needs to be sufficiently comprehensive to enable graduates to attain the competencies outlined in this document.

 Learning activities and opportunities in the course, and the assessment of student progress, are designed in such a way that all the study topics are covered, and students can show evidence that: